 Asian elephant habitat is threatened by invasive plants such as Lantana sp., which may further thrive under changing climatic conditions.
 Explore this and other traits which make Asian elephants vulnerable to climate change, as well as recommended climate-adaptive management strategies.

 Snow leopards might be resilient to many of the direct impacts of climate change, but face increasing pressure as humans and livestock shift their activities to higher elevations.
-Explore this and other traits which make snow leopards vulnerable to climate change, as well as recommended climate-adaptive management strategies.
+Explore this and other traits which make snow leopards vulnerable to climate change, as well as recommended climate-adaptive management strategies for snow leopard range areas.
+(3 page Brochure)

 Mountain gorillas live in a very restricted geographic range, and face pressure from surrounding human settlements who themselves are increasingly impacted by climate change.
 Explore this and other traits which make mountain gorillas vulnerable to climate change, as well as recommended climate-adaptive management strategies.